NickHclos/NickHclos.github.io/_pages/about.md

 -->

 # News
+- Jul 2025: Joining Bytedance as an algorithm developer!
+- May 2025: One paper accepted at ICML2025!
 - May 2024: One paper accepted at ICML2024!
 - May 2024: One paper accepted at TQC2024!
 - Jun 2023: Happy to visit Princeton University for 5-6 months!